swiftgift/guidelines/STYLUS.md

 ## Specificity

 We never use IDs for styling.
 Leave dealing with IDs to JavaScript.
-Style with _class_es.
+Style with classes.

 **[⬆ back to top](#table-of-contents)**